Home » Indian Geography Notes for UPSC » Agricultural Revolutions in India

 Agricultural Revolutions in India

-The importance of the agriculture sector in India can be gauged from the fact that around 60% of the Indian population is still dependent on this sector (Economic Survey 2021).
+The importance of the agriculture sector in India can be measured by the fact that around 60% of the Indian population is still dependent on this sector (Economic Survey 2021).
 There have been many agricultural revolutions in India to focus on certain specific agricultural produce.
-In this article, we will provide you with a table that will list all the important agricultural revolutions in India.
+In this article, we will provide you with a table of all the important list of agricultural revolutions in India.

 Prominent agricultural revolutions that transpired in India are outlined as follows: